tshepang/blog-movies/content/movies/2011 movie review.rst

 movies that deliver certain ideas/messages I find extremely important;
 The harmful effects of making abortion illegal are portrayed in a very powerful way in `4 Months, 3 Weeks and 2 Days`_, and that easily makes the movie the winner.
-There's a tie between the 2 runners-ups:
+There's a tie between the 2 runner-ups:

 - `Fair Game`_ (harmful suppression of truth by powerful government officials)
 - `Contagion`_ (a reminder of how fragile our existence is,